 1.)
 Glacier Walking and Ice caves

-There’s a heap of glacier walking and ice caves that are pretty incredible to see when in Iceland.
-Not only that, but they also are totally unique and is totally epic to explore.
+There’s a heap of glacier walking and ice cave tours that are pretty incredible to see when in Iceland.
+Not only that, but they also are totally unique and are epic to explore.
 Safely, of course.

 2.)
 Hiking in Iceland

 Iceland is literally one of the most dramatic countries to explore; especially if you love nature!
 The whole landscape is so unique and it can change so drastically depending on what area of the island you’re visiting.

 This all means that there’s a heap of world-class hikes in Iceland that are dotted all across the country.